10 panel oral fluid drug screen

 These oral fluid drug tests detect the following drugs:

 - Ten-panel oral (10) – Amphetamines, Barbiturates, Cocaine, Ecstasy, Methamphetamine, Methadone, Opiates, Oxycodone, Marijuana, and Phencyclidine.

-Included in each box are twenty-five oral screens, a product insert that provides instructions, cut-off levels, and sample analysis carried out by the manufacturer.
+Each box includes twenty-five oral screens, a product insert that provides instructions, cut-off levels, and sample analysis carried out by the manufacturer.
 Use the links below to download and print the related documents.